FaithNjah/FaithNjah/README.md

 Technical Content Creation: I write insightful technical articles and break down technical concepts.

-Community Building: I actively engage in developer communities, hosting AMAs, webinars, and workshops to foster learning and collaboration.
+Community Building: I actively engage in Opensource developer communities, hosting AMAs, webinars, and workshops to foster learning and collaboration.
 My work has significantly boosted community engagement and growth.

 Public Speaking:  I love sharing my experiences and knowledge to inspire and educate others in the tech industry.